Equality, Diversity and Inclusion

 Next steps

-This is the first step to acknowledging links and connections to practices that have existed in history but are far from acceptable today.
+This is the first step to acknowledging our historical links and connections to slavery.

 The university's reparative justice work in relation to this report will be aligned to ongoing actions in our Race Equality Charter institutional delivery plan, which is designed to improve the representation, progression and success of minoritised ethnic staff and students within higher educaton.